LOADING ...

 blind justice, and there wasn't he could do about it, and the

-pictures the circles and arrows and a paragraph on the back of each
+with the circles and arrows and a paragraph on the back of each

-I came to tell you about.
+what I came to you about.

-Came to about the draft.
+to talk about the draft.

 me a of paper, said, "Kid, see the phsychiatrist, room 604."